tomhel/MapsInTerminal/README.md

 ### Web Mercator projection

-This is the default projection.
+This is the default projection, _EPSG:3857_.

 ```
 mapsint http://some-wms-service/my/wms mylayer